 Students select their courses in consultation with IS program advisers.
-The IS faculty selects classes each year that are accepted toward the major, and the list is updated quarterly at international studies.uchicago.edu/undergrad/index.html.
+The IS faculty selects classes each year that are accepted toward the major, and the list is updated quarterly at inst.uchicago.edu/courses.shtml.

 Foreign Language.
 Students can meet the program's foreign language requirement in one of two ways: